Jim McColl

-James Allan McColl OBE (born 22 December 1951) is a Scottish businessman who is the Chairman and Chief Executive Officer of Clyde Blowers.
-He is a member of the Council of Economic Advisors.
+James Allan McColl OBE (born 22 December 1951) is a Scottish businessman who is the chairman and chief executive officer of Clyde Blowers.
+He was a member of the Council of Economic Advisors.

 In 2007, he was placed tenth on the Sunday Times Rich List in Scotland.
 The Daily Record reported in November 2008 that McColl had overtaken Tom Hunter as "Scotland's richest man" with an estimated fortune of £800million.
 In 2021, The Sunday Times Rich List estimated his fortune at £1 billion.

 Biography

 The son of a butcher, McColl was born and raised in Carmunnock, a small village outside East Kilbride, and educated at Rutherglen Academy.
 He left school at 16 to take up an engineering apprenticeship with Weir Pumps of Cathcart, Glasgow.
 After gaining City & Guilds certificates at lower and higher level, he gained a BSc Degree in Technology and Business Studies at Strathclyde University.
 He returned to Weir Pumps in 1978, studying during the next three years for an MBA.

 McColl joined Diamond Power Speciality Ltd in 1981, an engineering company supplying equipment to the power industry worldwide; during his tenure he studied part-time for a master's degree in International Accounting and Finance.
 Head-hunted by Coopers & Lybrand, in 1985 he became a consultant, working with companies in financial difficulties that needed guidance.
 The following year he left Coopers to become a self-employed "company doctor", during which he made money through two successful turnarounds.